 - 2 tbls prepared horseradish

 - 1/2 tsp celery seed

 To prepare, put the radishes, onion & celery through a grinder or chop them into fine pieces.

 After grinding, mix with other ingredients and allow to stand three hours.
 Bring to a boil in a large pan and cook ten minutes.
 Pour into hot jars, leaving half-inch head space.
 Adjust lids and process 1/2 pints and pints in a boiling water bath for 20 minutes.

-I noticed over at Tibault & Toad, this article was referenced, and here is the quote from the page:
+On a blog titled Tibault & Toad, this article was referenced, and here is what they had to say about it: